-Subsequent Measurement of Goodwill- The Company operates under one business component which is the same as its reporting unit based on the guidance in ASC Topic 350-20.
+Subsequent Measurement of Goodwill- We operate under one business component which is the same as our reporting unit based on the guidance in ASC Topic 350-20.

-The Company engaged a third-party valuation specialist to assist management in performing an interim goodwill impairment test in March 2022.
+We engaged a third-party valuation specialist to assist management in performing an interim goodwill impairment test in March 2022.
 For goodwill, impairment testing is based upon the best information available using a combination of the discounted cash flow method (a form of the income approach) and the guideline public company method.

-The Company has experienced high volatility on its stock and saw its market capitalization reduce through March 31, 2022.
-This was considered an interim triggering event for the three months ended March 31, 2022.
-The Company assessed its goodwill as of March 31, 2022 and determined that the Company's goodwill was impaired.
-As a result, the Company recorded a goodwill impairment charge of \$29.0 million in the three months ended March 31, 2022 primarily due to the decrease in its market capitalization.
+As a result of the impairment testing, we recorded a goodwill impairment charge of \$29.0 million in the three months ended March 31 2022, primarily due to the decrease in our market capitalization.
+During the three months ended the company did not have an interim triggering event and as such did not record any additional impairment of goodwill for the three months ended June 30, 2022.

 Under the income approach, or discounted cash flow method, the significant assumptions used are projected net revenue, projected contribution margin (product operating margin before fixed costs), fixed costs, and terminal growth rates.
 Projected net revenue, projected contribution margin and terminal growth rates were determined to be significant assumptions because they are the three primary drivers of the projected cash flows in the discounted cash flow fair value model.
-Under the guideline public company method, significant assumptions relate to the selection of appropriate guideline companies, the valuation multiples used in the market analysis and the Company's market capitalization.
+Under the guideline public company method, significant assumptions relate to the selection of appropriate guideline companies, the valuation multiples used in the market analysis and our market capitalization.

-Goodwill was \$120.0 million and \$90.9 million, at December 31, 2021 and March 31, 2022, respectively.
+Goodwill was \$120.0 million and \$90.9 million, at December 31, 2021 and June 30, 2022, respectively.

-The Company believes that the assumptions and estimates made are reasonable and appropriate, and changes in the assumptions and estimates could have a material impact on its reported financial results.
+We believe that the assumptions and estimates made are reasonable and appropriate, and changes in the assumptions and estimates could have a material impact on our reported financial results.

-While the Company believes our conclusions regarding the estimates of fair value of its reporting unit is appropriate, these estimates are subject to uncertainty and by nature include judgments and estimates regarding various factors.
+While we believe our conclusions regarding the estimates of fair value of our reporting unit is appropriate, these estimates are subject to uncertainty and by nature include judgments and estimates regarding various factors.
 These factors include the rate and extent of growth in the markets that our reporting unit serves, the realization of future sales price and volume increases, fluctuations in price and availability of key raw materials, future operating efficiencies and, as it pertains to discount rates, the volatility in interest rates and costs of equity.
+There was no triggering event in three months ended June 30, 2022, and we will continue to monitor all of these items which could result in a future impairment.